Install and activate Beaconry

 5. Wire up your first channel

-The Tracking tab lists all five channels with a status pill for each.
+The Tracking tab lists all ten channels with a status pill for each.
 Pick the one that matches the platform where you currently spend the most ad budget.
-The default order in the UI is Meta, TikTok, Google Ads, LinkedIn, GA4, but you can configure them in any order, independently.
+The default order in the UI is Meta, TikTok, Google Ads, LinkedIn, GA4, Microsoft Ads, Pinterest, Snapchat, Reddit, X Ads, but you can configure them in any order, independently.

 Each channel has its own setup guide: